FirelyTeam/spark/README.md

 Spark implements a major part of the FHIR specification and has been used and tested during several HL7 WGM Connectathons.

-**DISCLAIMER: The web projects Spark.Web and Spark are meant as reference implementations and should never be used out of the box in a production environment without adding as a minimum security features.**

 ### Get Started
 There are two ways to get started with Spark.
 Either by using the NuGet packages and following the Quickstart Tutorial, or by using the Docker Images.